Derek Walcott: Death

-Walcott died at his home in Cap Estate, St. Lucia, on 17 March 2017.
+Walcott died at his home in Cap Estate, St. Lucia, on March 17 2017.
 He was 87.
-He was given a state funeral on Saturday, 25 March, with a service at the Cathedral Basilica of the Immaculate Conception in Castries and burial at Morne Fortune.
+He was given a state funeral on Saturday, March 25, with a service at the Cathedral Basilica of the Immaculate Conception in Castries and burial at Morne Fortune.

 Legacy

 In 1993, a public square and park located in central Castries, Saint Lucia, was named Derek Walcott Square.
 A documentary film, Poetry Is an Island: Derek Walcott, by filmmaker Ida Does, was produced to honour him and his legacy in 2013.

-The Derek Walcott Collection is hosted by the main library of the University of the West Indies at St. Augustine, Trinidad.
+The Derek Walcott Collection is hosted by the main library of the University of the West Indies St. Augustine Campus, Trinidad.
 It contains Walcott's manuscripts, correspondence, unpublished works, diaries, and notebooks.
 In 1997, it was added by UNESCO to the Memory of the World international register, recognising it as globally important documentary heritage.

 The Saint Lucia National Trust acquired Walcott's childhood home at 17 Chaussée Road, Castries, in November 2015, renovating it before opening it to the public as Walcott House in January 2016.

 In 2019, Arrowsmith Press, in partnership with The Derek Walcott Festival in Port-of-Spain, Trinidad, and the Boston Playwrights' Theatre, began awarding the annual Derek Walcott Prize for Poetry to a full-length book of poems by a living poet who is not a US citizen published in the previous calendar year.

 In January 2020, the Sir Arthur Lewis Community College in St. Lucia announced that Walcott's books on Caribbean Literature and poetry have been donated to its Library.